 NOTE: The seal is a tight fit on the rod end.
 Use caution to avoid damaging the seal on the threads of the extending rod.
 The inner surface of the faceplate provides the pre-loading for the bearings, so it is important that it be properly seated.
-Torque the four cap screws of the faceplate assembly to 12.2 Nm (108 in-lbs).
+Torque the four cap screws of the faceplate assembly to 12.2 Nm (108 in-lbs) rotating between bolts in a star pattern.

-Figure 16 - Lubrication Renewal Procedure Reference
+Figure 18 - Lubrication Renewal Procedure Reference